FluBBaOfWard/NitroSwan/README.md

 There are 3 games that I know of that has serious problems.

 * Beatmania: Game is too large even for the DSi.
+Can be used with a 16MB SLOT-2 card.
 * Chou Denki Card Game: You need to initialize NVRAM, this is the last item on the first page (初期化).
 * Mahjong Touryuumon, speed too fast.